Starting your studies

 © Shutterstock_chainarong06

-Is Studying at the Faculty of Business and Economics Right for You?
+Is studying at the Faculty of Business and Economics the right choice for you?

-- I am looking for a critical examination of current issues in my field of study, i.e., in business administration and economics and - depending on the course of study - also in Business Information Systems, Computer Science, and Engineering.
+- I am looking for a critical examination of current issues in my field of study, i.e. in Business Administration and Economics and - depending on the degree program - also in Business Information Systems, Computer Science and Engineering.

 - I want to train and improve my analytical skills.